Fremont (film): Plot

 Aziz can see how lonely Donya is and encourages her to start dating.
 She initially laughs it off, but later admits to Salim that she longs for a romantic partner, but feels it would be unfair if she met someone who made her happy since many are still suffering in her hometown.
 Salim agrees with Aziz and tells her to stop holding herself back because of something she cannot control.

 Encouraged by their conversation, Donya impulsively writes down her phone number on one of the fortunes and puts it in a cookie.
 She is nearly fired after Lin discovers what Donya did, but Ricky refuses to fire her.
-To her surprise, Donya later receives a text from someone in Bakersfield telling her he works at a pottery shop.
+To her surprise, Donya later receives a text from someone in Bakersfield asking to meet her at a pottery shop.
 He asks her to drive to Bakersfield so they can meet.
 Though initially hesitant, she grows increasingly excited by the idea that someone responded to her note after speaking to Joanna.
 She is sent an address and instructed to ask for “the Deer” when she arrives.

 On her way to Bakersfield, Donya stops at an auto repair shop where she meets Daniel, the kind mechanic who owns the shop.
 Though they are clearly attracted to each other, Donya reluctantly rejects his attempts at forming a deeper connection since she is set on meeting the man from Bakersfield.
 Before leaving, she tries to pay for the cup of coffee he gave her, but Daniel doesn't accept her money and tells her that if she ever comes back, the coffee will still be free of charge for her.

 Once Donya arrives at the pottery shop in Bakersfield, she is surprised when the employee simply hands her a small statue of a deer.
 Lin had given him Donya's number so he could make arrangements for her to pick up the statue Lin ordered for her office.

 On her way back to Fremont, Donya returns to Daniel's auto shop.
 She gives him the deer statue, which he happily accepts, and she agrees to have another cup of coffee with him.